Get your perfect biometric photo (compliance guaranteed)

 ❓ Where can I find a PR photo studio near me?

-You may check it in your neighborhood but this is not necessary as you can take your Permanent Residence photo wherever you want with your smartphone and adjust the picture to requirements with a special online photo tool.
+You may check a photography studio in your neighborhood but this is not necessary as you can take your Permanent Residence photo wherever you want with your smartphone and adjust the picture to requirements with a special online photo tool.
 Get the perfect digital photo for your online application or get your printed photos straight to your home address in less than a week.

 ❓ Can I take a selfie as photo PR?